petek222/homework4-influxdb/README.md

-# Vanderbilt - Big Data 2021 - Homework 4
+# Vanderbilt - Big Data 2021 - Homework 4 timeseries database - InfluxDB

 This is the fourth homework.
 The deadline is March TBD, 11:59 PM.